 There are 3 unavoidable right turns within the first 4 miles, however the roads are fairly quite and visibility is good at all the locations, however remember marshals cannot control traffic and it is your responsibility to negotiate all of the course safely.

 The route will be signed and all key points will be marshalled, however it is the competitor’s responsibility to know the route, so at least check it out on a reasonable map, better still drive it or ride it prior to the race.
 It is a long hard ride, you will need food with you and I would suggest 2 drinks bottles which you should make sure you consume before arriving at T2.

 ALL MARSHALS ARE ASSISTANT RACE OFFICIALS.
 IF THEY CONSIDER THAT YOU ARE RIDING DANGEROUSLY THEY WILL REPORT IT TO THE OVERALL RACE OFFICIAL.
 THERE IS ONLY ONE SANCTION FOR DANGEROUS RIDING - DISQUALIFICATION.

-Important Safety Note.
+Important Safety Note for 1/2 Iron Distance Race Entrants.
 You must bring into transition some form of bag containing full body cover, foil survival blanket, whistle, compass and ability to use it if necessary, and suitable map of the route that you are happy you can safely navigate by in the event of poor visibility - electronic devices alone are not enough.
 At the race briefing we will announce whether or not taking your poor weather kit with you on the run will be compulsory.
 If it is made compulsory you will be checked going out of transition that you have it with you, if you don’t take it with you, you will be DISQUALIFIED.

 Long Course Run Route - 12.8 miles